Get Around Amsterdam

 Frequently asked questions

-A standard one-hour cruise on a large boat runs roughly 18 to 28 euros.
-Small skippered tours of 75 to 90 minutes are usually 30 to 45 euros.
-Cruises with unlimited drinks and snacks climb to 40 to 60 euros, and private boats start higher again.
+A standard one-hour cruise on a large boat runs roughly €18-€28 in 2026.
+Small skippered tours of 75 to 90 minutes are usually €30-€45.
+Cruises with unlimited drinks and snacks climb to €40-€60, and private boats start higher.
+Hop-on hop-off canal-bus day tickets are around €25.

 Are Amsterdam canal cruises worth it?

-Yes, seeing the canal ring from the water is genuinely worth doing once.
+Yes - seeing the canal ring from the water is genuinely worth doing once.
 The trick is picking the right boat.
 A small skippered tour with a real guide is far more enjoyable than a packed glass-roofed boat playing a recorded loop in eight languages.

 Where do canal cruises depart from in Amsterdam?